run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/logs-and-auditing/system-audit.md

 Before getting started
 -----------------

-Configure the functionality "Audit" in its instance.
+Configure the functionality "Audit" in your instance.

 Procedure
 ------------